 A profit budget is a summary of the company's expected income and expenditure and the projected profit for a particular period, a month for example.
 The most difficult thing to estimate is how much you will sell, in other words what your income will be.
-Before you can make a profit budget, you need to have considered

 When you have made your profit budget you know how much you need to sell to cover your costs.